boiko88/django_netflix/readme.md

 ![img_2.png](img_2.png)

-3. Once logged in, you name will be visible on the top of the website.
+3. Once logged in, your name will be visible on the top of the website.

 ![img_3.png](img_3.png)